sommerda/privacybuckets/README.md

 If yout want to improve or automate the factor search, there is a helpfull insight given in [2].
 It states that all bucketd_distributions converge towards a Gaussian distribution quite quickly under composition.
 The shape of this Gaussian is completely defined by the mean and variance of the initial bucket_distribution.
 Moreover, this work gives a precise and numericly stable formula to esimate the tail of such a Gaussian under composition without the need of convolving the bucket_distribution.
 Using this knowledge, the amount of probability mass that will end up in the infinity_bucket can be estimated.

 Another improvement based on the moving Gaussian-shaped bucket-distribution might be to let the bucket-distribution move with the mean of the composed privacy loss distribution (such that the mean is always in the middle of the in-memory bucket_distribution, saving a lot of computations and memory).
 For additional details, contact the authors of [1,2].

-### Directory /privacy-webpage
-The privacy web-page is built on top of the python web framework django and can be started from the directory "privacy_webpage/webpage" with the command "python3 manage.py runserver"

 ### Directory /slides
 The slides used to present privacy buckets at CCS'18